Data and Statistics

 Peterborough

-• The City of Peterborough provides free access to many of its datasets through their open data portal.
+• The City of Peterborough Open Data site provides free access to many datasets.
 Explore data categories related to infrastructure, transportation and recreation, and use maps, data and interactive apps to learn more about the city, its infrastructure and capital improvement projects, transportation, recreation, and more.

 International